probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 #### Blocking `FindProvidersAsync`

 [`FindProvidersAsync`](https://github.com/ipfs/go-bitswap/blob/82ac8b359cb0960e1c190e944bfecf354493d7f1/network/ipfs_impl.go#L377) is the function that is called by Bitswap client `sessions` after the `ProviderSearchDelay` in order to discover content providers for a CID from the DHT.
-We want to give Bitswap more time than `ProviderSearchDelay = 1 second` to discover the content, so that we can have a better analysis of the successful content discovery time distribution, even if that’s not a realistic delay to wait for.
+We want to give Bitswap more time than `ProviderSearchDelay = 1 second` to discover the content, so that we can have a better analysis of the successful content discovery latency distribution, even if that’s not a realistic delay to wait for.
 In other words, we want to have an overall picture of the Bitswap discovery latency for all successful requests (not only those that respond within 1s).
 Hence, all calls to `FindProvidersAsync` have been blocked from the Bitswap client code.
 If the Bitswap client is able to find the content associated with the CID, the request will be considered as `SUCCESS`.

 #### Timeout